dzwaneveld/tudelft-report-thesis-template/README.md

 Please visit https://dzwaneveld.github.io/report for the full documentation.

-## Cover

-Six high quality cover images related to aerospace engineering have been included.
-Make sure to appropriately credit the image if you decide to use one of them.
-A preview can be seen below.

 <p align="center">
   <img align="centre"  src="https://github.com/dzwaneveld/TU-Delft-Unofficial-Report-Template/blob/master/figures/covers.png" alt="" width="500" />
 </p>

-A list with the attributions and recommended title color can be found below, in order of appearance in the preview.
+## Cover Image Attribution

+Six high quality cover images related to aerospace engineering have been included.
+Make sure to appropriately credit the image if you decide to use one of them.
+The list with the attributions can be found below.
 The images can be found under `/figures`.

 | File | Attribution | Source |
 |------|---------|------|